codeswithroh/Blogger/README.md

 ### A simple blogging application made using flask

-How to start the app -> flask --app flaskr --debug run
+How to start the app => python -m flask --app flaskr --debug run